Sudetes: Sudetes and "Sudetenland"

 After World War I, the name Sudetenland came into use to describe areas of the First Czechoslovak Republic with large ethnic German populations.
 In 1918, the short-lived rump state of German-Austria proclaimed a Province of the Sudetenland in northern Moravia and Austrian Silesia around the city of Opava (Troppau).

 The term was used in a wider sense when on 1 October 1933 Konrad Henlein founded the Sudeten German Party and in Nazi German parlance Sudetendeutsche (Sudeten Germans) referred to all autochthonous ethnic Germans in Czechoslovakia.
 They were heavily clustered in the entire mountainous periphery of Czechoslovakia—not only in the former Moravian Provinz Sudetenland but also along the northwestern Bohemian borderlands with German Lower Silesia, Saxony and Bavaria, in an area formerly called German Bohemia.
 In total, the German minority population of interwar Czechoslovakia numbered around 20% of the total national population.

 Sparking the Sudeten Crisis, Adolf Hitler got his future enemies Britain and France to concede the Sudetenland with most of the Czechoslovak border fortifications in the 1938 Munich Agreement, leaving the remainder of Czechoslovakia shorn of its natural borders and buffer zone, finally occupied by Germany in March 1939.
 After being annexed by Nazi Germany, much of the region was redesignated as the Reichsgau Sudetenland.

 After World War II, most of the previous population of the Sudetes was forcibly expelled on the basis of the Potsdam Agreement and the Beneš decrees, and the region was resettled by new Polish and Czechoslovak citizens.
 A considerable proportion of the Czechoslovak populace thereafter strongly objected to the use of the term Sudety.
-In the Czech Republic the designation Krkonošsko-jesenická subprovincie is used in academic context and usually only the discrete Czech names for the individual mountain ranges (e.g. Krkonoše) appear, as under Subdivisions above.
+In the Czech Republic the designation Krkonošsko-jesenická subprovincie is used in academic context and usually only the discrete Czech names for the individual mountain ranges (e.g. Giant Mountains) appear, as under Subdivisions above.

 Economy and tourism

 Part of the economy of the Sudetes is dedicated to tourism.
 Coal mining towns like Wałbrzych have re-oriented their economies towards tourism since the decline of mining in the 1980s.
-As of 2000 scholar Krzysztof R. Mazurski judged that the Sudetes, much like the Poland's Baltic coast and the Carpathians, were unlikely to attract much foreign tourism.
-Sandstone has been quarried in Sudetes during the 19th and 20th centuries.
+As of 2000 scholar Krzysztof R. Mazurski judged that the Sudetes, much like Poland's Baltic coast and the Carpathians, were unlikely to attract much foreign tourism.
+Sandstone was quarried in Sudetes during the 19th and 20th centuries.
 Likewise volcanic rock has also been quarried to such degree untouched volcanoes are scarce.
 Sandstone labyrinths have been a notable tourist attraction since the 19th century with considerable investments being done in projecting trails some of which involve rock engineering.

-In the Sudetes there are many spa towns with sanatoria.
-In many places the developed tourist base – hotels, guest houses, ski infrastructure.
+In the Sudetes there are several spa towns with sanatoria: Jeseník, Velké Losiny, Bludov, Lipová-lázně, Janské Lázně and Karlova Studánka in the Czech Republic, and Kudowa-Zdrój, Polanica-Zdrój, Duszniki-Zdrój, Lądek-Zdrój and Jedlina-Zdrój in Poland.
+In many places the tourist base is developed – hotels, guest houses and ski infrastructure.

-The nearest international airports are Dresden Airport in Dresden and Copernicus Airport in Wrocław.
+The nearest international airports are Dresden Airport in Dresden and Wrocław Airport in Wrocław.